Throne and Liberty

 Surround Sound

-THRONE AND LIBERTY captures the essence of classic MMORPGs while introducing new gameplay elements, depth and excitement at every turn.
+Throne and Liberty captures the essence of classic MMORPGs while introducing new gameplay elements, depth and excitement at every turn.
 Gather your guild, prepare for battle, and set forth for throne... and liberty!

-Developers: NCSOFT
+Developers: NCSOFT FirstSpark Games

-Publishers: Amazon Games
+Publishers: Amazon Game Studios

 Release Date: Oct 1, 2024